DJviolin/LEMP/README.md

 $ exit
 ```

-Or without any superuser access. this will install it from the Nightly channel:
+Or without any superuser access.
+This will install it from the Nightly channel:

 ```
 # Removing symlink from /usr/share/skel/.bashrc in cave man style